Ben Goldscheider - Horn

-The Hertfordshire Festival of Music celebrates and nurtures exceptional musicmaking, bringing world-class musicians to the county.
-HFoM’s aims include supporting professional and young musicians from Hertfordshire, presenting fascinating music by living composers, and to devise major and innovative projects for education and participation.
+The Hertfordshire Festival of Music celebrates and nurtures exceptional music-making, bringing world-class musicians to the county.
+HFoM’s aims include supporting professional and young musicians from Hertfordshire, presenting fascinating music by living composers, and devising major and innovative projects for education and participation.

-HFoM is delighted to announce that on Tuesday 8 June 2021, and in collaboration with Future Talent for whom she’s an Ambassador, Chloë will be giving upper strings masterclasses at 6-7pm and 8-9pm and applications are now open for musicians to take part.
+The wonderful horn player Ben Goldscheider is the Principal Artist at this year's Festival (June 2 -11).
+HFoM is delighted to announce that on Thursday 9 June 2022, Ben will be giving a horn masterclass at 5.00pm-6.30pm and applications are now open for musicians to take part.
 The Masterclass will take place at Queenswood School’s Ernest Read Hall.
 Queenswood School is located in Brookmans Park, Hatfield, Hertfordshire.

 Who can apply?

 Anyone.
 There are no age restrictions.
 However, you should be of Grade VIII or Diploma standard and above.
 Applications are encouraged from candidates with a family or educational link to Hertfordshire, but this is not a condition of entry and in the past participants in our Masterclass series have come from across the U.K. and overseas.

 What do I need to send to you to apply?